 The Canadian writer Margaret Atwood has published collections of poetry, short stories and essays, books for children, numerous novellas, and—the works for which she is best known—fifteen novels.
 Atwood’s early novels were mainly works of realistic literary fiction, the sort of novels that literary critics and academics distinguish from “genre fiction” such as mysteries and thrillers, romance novels, and science fiction and fantasy novels.
 Atwood has written several novels that some critics and readers would call science fiction, but which she prefers to call “speculative fiction.”
-In this audio story, Atwood discusses her most recent novel, "The Heart Goes Last", and explains why she feels that this is not a time for realistic fiction.
+In this audio story, Atwood discusses her most recent novel, "The Heart Goes Last" and explains why she feels this is not a time for realistic fiction.

 Story Length: 5:19

 © 2015 National Public Radio, Inc. Used with the permission of NPR.
 All rights reserved.